 An annual report that includes information on agriculture land, livestock and farm labour.

-- The number of sheep and lambs rose by 6 per cent to 9.5 million in the year since June 2012.
-This included increases in both the number of breeding ewes and the number of lambs.
+- The number of sheep and lambs rose by 3 per cent to 9.7 million in June 2014.
+This was caused by a 10 per cent increase in the number of breeding ewes.

 Tel: 029 2082 5082